ciscowireless/esxtool2/extras/README.md

 Takes ESXTool --tocsv output, as input

-Creates WLC CLi for configuring 9104 beamwidths as per Ekahau project
+Creates 9800 CLI for configuring 9104 beamwidths as per Ekahau project